BlueBrain/atlas-direction-vectors/README.rst

 Direction vectors are used in placement-algorithm to set cells orientations.

-Direction vectors are also used to compute placement hints (see the placement_hints module) and split layer 2/3 of the AIBS mouse isocortex.
+Direction vectors are also used to compute placement hints and split layer 2/3 of the AIBS mouse isocortex.

 After installation, you can display the available command lines with the following ``bash`` command: